urbanvikingr/content/content/reference/api/simple-api/overview.md

 # API

+The **Simple API** offers many ways to interact with the data in your Graphcool project.
+Different options exist to [make requests to the Simple API](!alias-koo4eevun4).

+The foundation for the API are the **automatically generated CRUD-style operations** that are based on your [data schema](!alias-ahwoh2fohj).
+Additionally, **you can use [Schema Extensions](!alias-xohbu7uf2e) to enhance your GraphQL schema** with additional operations.
+There are three categories of available operations:

+* [GraphQL Queries](!alias-nia9nushae) are used to fetch data.
+* [GraphQL Mutations](!alias-ol0yuoz6go) are used to modify data.
+* [GraphQL Subscriptions](!alias-aip7oojeiv) are used to get notified of data changes in realtime.

+The Simple API offers an [error handling](!alias-aecou7haj9) concept as well.

-The **Simple API** is meant for GraphQL clients like Apollo or Lokka.
+> Note: The Simple API is meant for GraphQL clients like Apollo or `graphql-request`.
 If you are using Relay as your GraphQL client, check the [Relay API](!alias-aizoong9ah) instead.

-## Differences to the Relay API

-The Simple API can be thought of as a simpler version of the [Relay API](!alias-aizoong9ah).
 The two APIs don't differ too much in features, but mostly in usage.
-If you don't use Relay as a GraphQL client you probably should use the Simple API.
-If you decide to use Relay sometime later, you can easily switch to the Relay API or use both APIs.

-## Using the Simple API

-### Connecting to the Simple API

-Connect your application to the endpoint of your project to [make API requests](!alias-koo4eevun4).
-The Simple API provides several possibilities to fetch, modify or traverse your data.

-### Generated Queries

-Depending on your types and relations, certain automatically [generated queries](!alias-nia9nushae) are available to fetch your data.

-### Traversing the data graph

-Using GraphQL, you can select the individual fields that the response of a query or mutation should contain.
-The GraphQL schema of your project is built according to your types and relations and allows you to [traverse the data graph](!alias-aihaeph5ip) in your query.

-### Generated Mutations

-Depending on your types and relations certain [generated mutations](!alias-ol0yuoz6go) are available that allow you to modify your data.

-### Generated Subscriptions

-Depending on your types and relations, certain [generated subscriptions](!alias-aip7oojeiv) allow you to be notified in realtime of changes to your data.
-All available subscriptions are automatically generated.

-### Errors

-If something goes wrong when sending a query or mutation, [errors](!alias-aecou7haj9) are returned in the response enabling you to further investigate the issue.